 How to Generate SSH key for Git

-This snippet is going to help you add an SSH key to the ssh-agent, generate a new SSH key, learn how to find the SSH key of your PC and how to connect it with your github/bitbucket account.
+SSH keys are an access credential used in SSH protocol (Secure Shell) which is a network protocol that helps to login from one computer to another securely, as well as to manage networks, operating systems, and configurations.
+This snippet is going to help you add an SSH key to the ssh-agent, generate a new SSH key, learn how to find the SSH key of your PC and how to connect it with your GitHub/bitbucket account.
 You can also find information on the use of SSH keys.

 Now let's find out how we can checkout PC's SSH keys.

-Type ls -al ~/.ssh to see your ssh keys
+Type ls -al ~/.ssh so as to see your ssh keys:

 ls -al ~/.ssh